 Rhubarb Strawberry Tart is a gluten-free, low carb recipe that lets rhubarb shine in a vanilla-rhubarb custard studded with fresh strawberries all encased a gluten-free almond flour crust.
 The perfect celebration of summertime!

+This tart is an adaptation of a recipe from Dorie Greenspan.
 Rhubarb is the star in this dessert.
 Given it’s bitter nature, I hoped that this recipe would yield something less cloying.
 In many strawberry rhubarb recipes, the rhubarb is a secondary flavor and often overwhelmed by sugar.
 Strawberries are used sparingly here, just to give a little pop of sweetness.
-I kept Ms. Greenspan’s custard recipe as is, but reduced the sugar, as my taste buds have changed.

 The resulting Rhubarb Strawberry Tart is a keeper, especially when you can highlight the beautiful color of fresh rhubarb and strawberries.

 - Granular erythritol

 - Xanthan gum

 Let the crust rest.
 The tart shell absolutely has to rest in the refrigerator.
 You want the butter to firm back up, but you also want to ensure that the flours have time to absorb some of the moisture that is inherent in almond flour.
 If you bake the crust right after assembly, you will not get a firm crispy texture.
 Add the custard component into the mix and you can probably make some inferences about what will happen: soggy bottom.
 Bleh.